 The return on investment period will depend on the scope of implementation and customer scale.
 According to the initial assessment, in medium-scale corporate usage scenarios, return on investment could be observed in the medium term, for example within 12–24 months.
 This estimate will become clearer based on pilot and implementation results.

 NETCAD (Mining)

+The return-on-investment period will depend on the scope of implementation and the scale of the mine operation and fleet.
+According to the initial assessment, in medium-scale mining usage scenarios return on investment could be observed in the medium term, for example within 12–24 months.
+Large operations with high haulage volumes may achieve faster payback due to the magnitude of fuel and cycle-time savings.
+This estimate will become clearer based on pilot and implementation results.